1189 Beall Ave., C-3176

 Every student in the Residence Halls, Westminster Cottage, and Miller Manor will have a Resident Assistant (RA) that they can go to with questions about resources on campus, help with work orders, as well as housing concerns.
 There is also information about staff on call available in each hall or house in the event of an emergency or if the student is unable to get a hold of their RA.
 There is also professional staff available in the Campus Life Office from 8:30am to 5pm, Monday through Friday.

 Students must checkout of their space when completing a room change or moving out of the space.
-There are multiple options for students to checkout: schedule an appointment with their Resident Assistant 24 hours in advance to do the checkout in person; use the electronic express checkout form; use the Express Checkout forms located in Security and outside the Office of Residence Life, or checkout through your housing self-service page.
+There are multiple options for students to checkout: schedule an appointment with their Resident Assistant 24 hours in advance to do the checkout in person; use the Express Checkout forms located in Security and outside the Office of Residence Life, or checkout through your housing self-service page.